-Abbreviations: CCSR, Clinical Classifications Software Refined; ICD-10-CM, International Classification of Diseases, Tenth Revision, Clinical Modification
+Abbreviations: CCSR, Clinical Classifications Software Refined; ICD-10-CM, International Classification of Diseases, Tenth Revision.
+Clinical Modification

-Default CCSR for Principal Diagnosis
+Default CCSR for Principal or First-Listed Diagnosis

 For some applications, a mutually exclusive categorization scheme is needed.
 Examples of research designs are: